Our online Juris Doctor Degree program will provide you with the flexibility to earn a law degree while continuing to work in your career.

 The Legal Writing and Analysis capstone course is designed to give students the chance to apply the legal knowledge and writing skills they have acquired throughout their first year education and to encapsulate all the learning objectives.

 The Final Exam for Legal Writing and Analysis is a simulated First Year Law Students Exam.
-The final exam is 7 hours, consisting of four one-hour essays in Torts, Contracts and Criminal Law and 100 MBE questions.
-The students’ exam answers will be reviewed and graded based on FYLSE standards.
-Only students receiving a passing score of 70+ on all four essays and 70+ on the MBE’s will pass LWA and be permitted to matriculate into the second year of law school at the California School of Law.
+The final exam is hours, consisting of 100 MBE questions in Torts, Contracts and Criminal Law and.
+The students’ exam answers will be graded based on FYLSE standards.
+Only students receiving a passing score of 70+ on the MBE’s will pass LWA and be permitted to matriculate into the second year of law school at the California School of Law.
 Students that do not pas the final for LWA will be dismissed from the California School of Law.

 Second, Third and Fourth Year Courses